processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `user: Username`

-:   Matches the user with the name `Username` at the first virtual host.
+:   Matches the user with the name `Username` on any of the local virtual host.
 	Example:

 	    #!yaml